 This means that in an invested EM build, an ATK% substat is worth about 60% of an EM substat.

-The specific combination of artifacts that give the most damage is highly variable, and the guide writer recommends using Genshin Optimizer to help find the best build.
+The specific combination of artifacts that gives the most damage is highly variable, and we recommend using Genshin Optimizer to help find your best build.

 Elegy for the End